KUAtmos/AIMCGEVisualization/README.md

 The following files should be edited

-- ./data/Areafigureorder.txt
+- `./data/variable/Areafigureorder.txt`
-- ./data/Area.map
+- `./data/variable/Area.map`

 The first file identifies the list of indicators, units and y axis label.
 The second file describes what indicators are assigned to each area plot, order of them and color schemes.

 ## Multi-variable line figure

-The `MultiVar.txt` file specifies the settings for multi-variable line figures.
+The `./data/variable/MultiVar.txt` file specifies the settings for multi-variable line figures.
 Each row in this file defines a set of variables to be plotted together in a single figure, along with their display order and other relevant options.

 Typical items to specify include: